-Jackpot Veterinary Center offers a variety of equine services and diagnostics.
+Jackpot Veterinary Center offers a variety of services for your livestock and horses!

 A majority of lameness and locomotor soreness originates in the foot.
 Cooperation between equine veterinarians and farriers is essential to the health and continued success of your horse.

 Dr. Smogor is a veterinarian that specializes in equine podiatry.
 Dr. Smogor attended Oklahoma State Horseshoeing School and shod horses before, during and after veterinary school.
 Since becoming a veterinarian she has attended specialized training and continuing education regarding podiatry.

 For a horse to be transported across state lines they must be accompanied by a current Coggins test as well as a valid health certificate.